astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/02-python-calculator.md

 # This preserves precision for small angles
 ```

-:::{admonition} 🌟 The More You Know: Mars Climate Orbiter's $327 Million Mistake
+:::{tip} 🌟 The More You Know: Mars Climate Orbiter's $327 Million Mistake
-:class: tip, dropdown
+:class: dropdown

 The Mars Climate Orbiter was destroyed on September 23, 1999, when it entered Mars' atmosphere at 57 kilometers altitude instead of the planned 140-226 kilometers.
 While the famous cause was a metric/imperial unit mix-up (Lockheed Martin used pound-force seconds while NASA used newton-seconds), the navigation software also struggled with numerical precision issues.